1MinKhantSoe1/Restaurant-Selector/README.md

 This program is "Yes" or "No" question for a group of friend come from out of town and make sure what kind of local restaurant they want to go.

-    The following restaurant will be show as a output upon on user answer:
+    The following restaurant will be show as an output upon on user answer:

     Joes’ Gourmet Burgers – Vegetarian: No, Vegan: No, Gluten-Free: No Main Street Pizza – Vegetarian: Yes, Vegan: No, Gluten-Free: Yes